 Getting Access To SIS

-To access SIS, a manager, director, or chair, or their administrative support staff on their behalf will send an email to Information Management Academic Support.
+To access SIS, a manager, director, or chair, or their administrative support staff on their behalf will send an email to Enterprise Solutions Support.
 This email should request access to SIS on behalf of any newly hired or transitioned support staff member.
 If sent on behalf of a supervisor, manager, or director, the relevant admin staff should be cc'ed on the email request.
 This email can be sent prior to the Support Staff commencing employment, and access will be set to activate on the first day of employment.

 IT personnel requires the email to state: